coreprocess/react-with-bem/README.md

 - Provides easy to use style injection
 - Provides easy to use DOM elements prefixed by $
 - Wrapper to integrate your own components
-- Warnings in developer console when class is missing
+- Warning in developer console when class is missing

 ## Installation